Bangkok • Chiang Mai • Beyond

 - Meals as indicated on the itinerary (B=Breakfast, L=Lunch, D=Dinner) .

 - Sightseeing as the itinerary including admission fee as stated in program.

-- English speaking local guide during the tours
+- English speaking guide escort during the tour.

 - Accidental insurance

 - Government VAT

 - Other meals than those mentioned in the program.

 - Gratuities to the guide, driver and hotel's porter.